chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 ## Prerequisites

-- Either existing certificates can be used or to generate new ones, click [here](https://docs.chef.io/automate/ha_cert_selfsign/)
+- Either existing certificates can be used or to generate new ones.
+For more information, see [Self Sign Certificates](https://docs.chef.io/automate/ha_cert_selfsign/).

 ## Rotate using Cert-Rotate Command